How much does your pizza contribute to climate change, and how can we reduce it?

-We wanted to get children thinking about the climate impact of the food they eat, and how much difference different choices make.
-While there is always a range of values depending on how the foods are produced, and emissions are often difficult to measure, we felt that providing some fun typical numbers in an accessible format could help get across some of the most important issues.
+.We want to get children thinking about the climate impact of the food they eat and the different choices they can make.
+There is always a range of values depending on how the foods are produced and emissions are often difficult to measure, but our aim is to provide some fun typical numbers to help get across some of the most important issues.

-We wanted to get children thinking about the climate impact of the food they eat, and how much difference different choices make.
-While there is always a range of values depending on how the foods are produced, and emissions are often difficult to measure, we felt that providing some fun typical numbers in an accessible format could help get across some of the most important issues.
+.We want to get children thinking about the climate impact of the food they eat and the different choices they can make.
+There is always a range of values depending on how the foods are produced and emissions are often difficult to measure, but our aim is to provide some fun typical numbers to help get across some of the most important issues.

 Access

-You can download everything you need for the activity here: Information sheet Design sheet Ideas sheet Pizza materials There are no restrictions to downloading this material (subject to the Attribution-ShareAlike 4.0 licence CC BY-SA 4.0).
-We would really like to hear how you got on using it, especially if you use it in schools - your feedback helps us to improve the activity and get money to develop the activity further - thank you! |
+There are no restrictions to downloading this material (subject to the Attribution-ShareAlike 4.0 licence CC BY-SA 4.0).
+We would really like to hear how you got on using it, especially if you use it in schools - your feedback helps us to improve the activity and get money to develop the activity further - thank you!

 Health Warnings/Data details: